 The IED is responsible for the day-to-day management of Greenpeace International.
 The IED is supported by the Strategy and Management Team (SMT) consisting of key departmental directors.
-Together, they form GPI management.

 The Council

 The Council is composed of a representative (Trustee) from each of the Greenpeace National and/or Regional Organisations (NROs).
 The Council elects Greenpeace International's Board Members.